-Sail into the Gulf of Kotor.
-Visit Perast, then take a boat to the islet of Gospa od Skrpjela, home to the Church of Our Lady of the Rock.
+At Kotor visit the historic town of Perast, and take a local boat to the islet of Gospa od Skrpjela, home to the Church of Our Lady of the Rock.
 This tiny islet was created by fishermen dropping rocks from their rowboats.
-See medieval Kotor, and drive up the 27 serpentine switchbacks to the top of the fjord for an unrivaled view.
+See medieval Kotor or join us for a drive up the 27 serpentine switchbacks to the top of the fjord for an unrivaled view.

 Dubrovnik, a UNESCO World Heritage site, is regarded as the best‐preserved medieval town in the world.
 Stroll marble paved streets to the 15th‐century Rector’s Palace and the Franciscan Monastery, then walk the ramparts that circle the town.
 This afternoon see a private performance of traditional Croatian klapa music in a monastery courtyard.

-Disembark for flights home or join an optional extension to Mostar and Split.
+Disembark for flights home, or join the optional extension to Mostar and Split.